tarwn/lessthandot-hugo/blogs/content/posts/2018-04-24-adding-user-managed-api-keys-to-asp-net-core-2-w-cosmos-db.md

   </p>

   <p>
-    I recognize that people really like them, but it misleads the next developer and makes it easy to introduce bugs when you're adding or changing “required” fields.
+    I recognize that people really like them, but it misleads the next developer and makes it easy to introduce bugs when you're adding or changing "required" fields.
   </p>
 </div>